garorueda99/cb-kanban-mintbean/README.md

 - ~~The user can move tasks between columns using the "Move" button in the context menu~~

-- The user can edit column titles
+- ~~The user can edit column titles~~

 - ~~The user can create columns~~

 - ~~The user can change the order of columns using drag-and-drop~~

-- The user can delete columns (you will have to decide what happens to a column's cards in this case)
+- ~~The user can delete columns (you will have to decide what happens to a column's cards in this case)~~

 - Add additional UI to enhance UX like

-  - Tooltips
+  - ~~Tooltips~~
-  - Clear All
+  - ~~Clear All~~
   - Info bubble

 - Create a landing Page

   - Link to Dev's social media

+  # NEW FEATURES LEFT

+- Get Started button launches user form to enter Kanban Board name

+- Warning when you close a column using a snackbar - (Gia)

+- Mobile responsive - (Adonis)

+- Centering the board - (Adonis)

+- Dark Mode light mode (low priority)

+- Set tasks by priority (low priority)

+# BONUS FEATURES

+- The site is mobile-responsive (highly recommended but not required)

+- Each card has a context menu you can access through right-click (desktop).

+- Each card has a context menu you can access through long-press (mobile).

+- Nice animations

+- The user can access the context menu using right-click

+- The user can add images as attachments to the cards (yes, it is possible to save images to localstorage, https://stackoverflow.com/questions/19183180/how-to-save-an-image-to-localstorage-and-display-it-on-the-next-page)

+- Data is saved to LocalStorage or IndexedDB (to avoid collisions when using FeaturePeek, please use a unique name for the namespace you're saving your data to) - (Thinh)

+- Something cooler?
+More creative?
+It's your site!
+Make it however you want, we're looking forward to seeing your creativity!

+- Tutorial on the landing Page (IMPORTANT! - Thinh)